-The Young Women’s Christian Association (YWCA) ‘herstory’ began in 1855 as a result of the work of two women: Mary Kinnaird and Emma Robarts.
+The YWCA ‘herstory’ began in 1855 as a result of the work of two women: Mary Kinnaird and Emma Robarts.
 Mary Kinnaird started the General Female Training Institute for nurses working with Florence Nightingale in the Crimean war.
 Emma Robarts started the Prayer Union to intercede for young women.
-In 1877 these two women combined their work under the name of the Young Women’s Christian Association.
+In 1877, these two women combined their work under the name of the Young Women’s Christian Association.

 The safety of women’s souls, also a concern to early Christian YWCA members, led these women to take bible readings and hymn singing to women in factories.
 More recently the relevance of a patriarchal Christianity has been strongly questioned by the YWCA and the national association has called for a change in the exclusive language of the Christian basis of the World YWCA.
-More earthly threats to women’s safety were also recognised by the movement.
 Advice on sexual harassment was included in early publications and the YWCA pioneered sex education from 1913.

 A major function of the YWCA over the years has been in providing leadership opportunities for women.
-The Girl Citizen Movement is an example from the 1920s and 1930s.
+The Girl Citizen Movement is an example and was active in the 1920s and 1930s.
 The Girl Citizens was joined by thousands of 14 to 20 year old women, who learned the skills of running conferences and meetings, speaking in public, organising fundraising, holiday camps, dances, plays and outings.

 The YWCA was a pioneer of sport for women.
-The first YWCA recreation programme was held in Dunedin in 1883 and there was gymnasium work in Auckland by 1886, which was developed into Eurythmics (rhythmical gymnastics) by the YWCA Wellington in the 1940s.
-This was the forerunner of the current exercise programme – YWCA BodyMoves.
+The first YWCA recreation programme was held in Dunedin in 1883 and there was gymnasium work in Auckland by 1886, which was developed into eurythmics (rhythmical gymnastics) by YWCA Wellington in the 1940s.
 Most YWCAs had a gymnasium attached to their building, and the associations were heavily involved in all aspects of women’s sport until after World War II.

 The YWCA’s leadership training came into its own during the war years.
-The YWCA had campaigned for peace and was not totally impressed with the men’s decisions to go to war:
+The YWCA had campaigned for peace and was less than impressed with men’s decision to go to war: